sagemath/trac_to_gh/Issue 545.md

 # Issue 545: polish the new symbolic logic code.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/545

 Original creator: was